ewels/CPT-Bootstrap-Carousel/trunk/readme.txt

 = 1.2 =
 * Featured images are now shown in the admin list view.
 ** Note: This update creates a new thumbnail size.
 I recommend the [Regenerate Thumbnails](http://wordpress.org/plugins/regenerate-thumbnails/) to regenerate all of your image thumbnails.
-* Added a new custom field to give each image a link.
+* Added a new admin metabox to give each image a link (optional).

 = 1.1 =
 * Added shortcode attribute functionality for tweaking of carousel options.